wok-siu/reduceco2/README.md

 | Testing and Debug:   | ??            |           |

 ### Goal: Help the Community of Rexburg to Reduce their Carbon Footprint

+### Research: What can be done to reduce your footprint and how could rexburg meet these ideas?